-When a Petition for Bankruptcy is filed it stops creditors from collecting debts, at least until after a person’s debts are sorted out according to applicable laws.
-It allows people to discharge or eliminate the obligation to repay some or all of their debts.
+When a Petition for Bankruptcy is filed, it immediately creates what is called an "automatic stay."
+This stops creditors from attempting to collect debts or contact you, at least until your debts are sorted out according to applicable laws.
+Bankruptcy allows you to discharge or eliminate the obligation to repay some or all of your debts.

-- Stops foreclosure proceedings on a person’s home and allows a debtor an opportunity to catch up on missed payments (it is important to note that bankruptcy does not automatically eliminate mortgages and other liens on property)
+- Stop foreclosure proceedings on a person’s home and allows a debtor an opportunity to catch up on missed payments (it is important to note that bankruptcy does not automatically eliminate mortgages and other liens on property).

-- Stops repossession proceedings on vehicles or other property and can even force lenders to return repossessed property to the debtor
+- Stop repossession proceedings on vehicles or other property and can even force lenders to return repossessed property to the debtor.

-- Can halt wage garnishments, debt collection harassment, and other similar actions by creditors
+- Halt wage garnishments, debt collection harassment, and other similar actions by creditors.

-- Can restore service or prevent termination of utility services
+- Restore service or prevent termination of utility services.

-- Allows an individual to challenge the claims of creditors who have committed fraud or are attempting to collect more for a debt than what is actually owed
+- Allow an individual to challenge the claims of creditors who have committed fraud or are attempting to collect more restitution for a debt than the amount actually owed.